oneWalker/openapi-mcp-server/README.md

 # OpenAPI MCP Server

-A Model Context Protocol (MCP) server with `StreamableHTTP` transport implementation for handling OpenAPI specifications and model service interactions
+A Quick Way to Create an MCP Server with `StreamableHTTP` transport implementation from OpenAPI docs.

 ## Overview